EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 See the live demo here: [TODO]

 ## Setup
 Clone this project.
-To avoid issues, we recommend copying all the project files except `.git/` into your own seperate folder.
+To avoid git issues, we recommend copying all the project files except `.git/` into your own seperate folder when creating new projects.

 `cd` into that project.

-Run this followed commands:
+Run following commands:

 ``` bash
 # Install dependencies (only the first time)